 Fake Sigstore instance

+This is NOT SUPPORTED for any use outside Oxide.
+It might change, break or disappear without notice.
 This instance relies on ephemeral keys that will change whenever it is restarted.

 Signing a blob: